by Doc Quantum, Starsky Hutch 76 and Vendikarr DeWuff

 “Let’s go,” he said, opening the front door and taking to the air; he caught Jay Garrick, dressed in his Flash outfit, in a protective green globe.
 They flew off in the sky toward the west as the sun was setting.

 Fifty miles inland, Alan spoke up after being strangely quiet.
-“Jay, what made you decide to run for President?”
+“Jay, what made you decide to run for president?”

 Jay Garrick thought for a moment.
 “I suppose it all comes down to making a difference.
 In the nearly fifty years you and I have been super-heroes, we’ve done a heck of a lot of good in our time.
 And we’ve seen another couple of generations rise to the occasion to continue the job we started.
-Our kind of crime-fighting is a game for the young, though; I’m starting to see that I can make more of a difference through the political process than in putting the Fiddler in jail for the umpteenth time.
+Our kind of crime-fighting is a game for the young, though; I’m starting to see that I can make more of a difference through the political process than by putting the Fiddler in jail for the umpteenth time.
 And maybe, just maybe, after close to fifty years of being the Flash — a hero to generations of youngsters — I’ve decided to grow up, expand my horizons.”

 Alan was still strangely silent for a moment, and Jay continued.
 “Hey, do you remember way back when we were in our twenties?
 Do you remember what we thought of people our age back then?”